×

 When we asked expats and global nomads about the quality of medical care in Mazatlan, they replied:

 "I am extremely happy with the broad range of specialized medicine and the large number of physicians in Mazatle°n.
-And they all cater to expatriates and foreign tourism," remarked one expat in Mazatlan.
+And they all cater to expatriates and foreign tourism," remarked one expat living in Mazatlan.

 "Mazatlan offers a wide range of medical services for both locals and visitors.
 The city has several hospitals and clinics that provide quality care and treatment for a variety of medical conditions.
 Many of these facilities are equipped with modern medical equipment and staffed by experienced and qualified medical professionals.
 Additionally, there are a number of pharmacies in the city that offer a variety of medications and other medical supplies.
-For those seeking specialized care, there are a number of private medical practices that offer a range of services, including cosmetic surgery, dentistry, and more," wrote one expat living in Mazatlan.
+For those seeking specialized care, there are a number of private medical practices that offer a range of services, including cosmetic surgery, dentistry, and more," said one expat living in Mazatlan.

 Are healthcare and health insurance expensive in Mazatlan?